User Guide

 private Member fMember;

 The first item passed to build is a class literal denoting the kind of Model Object to be built.
 The remaining arguments to build represent the data (or pointers to the data) to be passed to the Model Object's constructor.
 This method takes a sequence parameter, so any number of parameters can be passed.
-It is important to note that the build method takes either RequestParameter objects, or any Java object.
+It's important to note that the build method takes either RequestParameter objects, or any Java object.
 If a RequestParameter is passed, however, then the underlying param is first translated into an appropriate base object such as Integer or BigDecimal before being passed to the Model Object constructor.
 In the above example, the Model Object constructor has the form

 public Member (Id aId, String aMemberName, Boolean aIsActive) ... {